Newly Diagnosed or Presumptive Cases

 It’s important to note that successful treatments must cross the important blood-brain barrier, or BBB short.
 The BBB works by protecting the spinal cord from potentially toxic substances within the blood while still delivering necessary molecules to maintain spinal cord activities, including lowering neuro-inflammation and regenerating tissue.

-Bulletin 27- Starting Treatment Protocol
+Bulletin #15- Three Component Treatment Protocol